This post may contain affiliate links. Please read our disclosure policy.

-- Technique: Roll the dough thin because the egg noodles will plump up as they cook.
+- Forming noodles: No tools needed except a rolling pin!
+Roll the dough out thin, as the egg noodles will plump up as they cook.

-- Prep ahead: These noodles cannot be dried, but can be frozen before cooking and boiled from frozen.
+- Make ahead: These noodles cannot be dried, but they can be frozen before cooking.

-- Budget tip: Use these homemade egg noodles to replace Reames frozen noodles for a fraction of the cost (and a delicious homemade flavor).
+- Budget tip: Use one batch of this homemade egg noodle recipe to replace one package of Reames frozen noodles for a fraction of the cost (and a delicious homemade flavor).

-- Time-saving tip: Prep a double batch and freeze half to have egg noodles ready at any time.
+- Time-saving tip: Prep a double batch and freeze one batch.
+They can be boiled from frozen.

 - Serving suggestions: These noodles are great served with almost any recipe that has sauce or gravy.
 We also love them in chicken noodle soup.

-- Flour: Use all-purpose flour for the best texture and structure.
-This has not been tested with alternatives.
+- Flour: I use all-purpose flour which provides texture and structure.
+I have not tested this recipe with alternatives.

-- Eggs: Use large eggs for structure and moisture.
-Room-temperature eggs are not required but can be easier to incorporate into the dough.
+- Eggs: Use large eggs.
+They don’t have to be at room temperature, but eggs at room temperature can be easier to incorporate into the dough.

-- Milk: Whatever milk is in your fridge (including dairy-free) will work in this recipe.
+- Milk: Any milk can be used (including dairy-free).
 Alternatives can change the flavor slightly.

 Storage, Freezing, and Leftovers